 Pick a Day and Time

 Pick a night that isn’t packed to the gills already, but that does have at least a small turn out on a weekly basis.
 If you have some business on a Thursday, but want to really increase the volume and make it a “can’t miss” night, go with Thursday.
 Picking a completely dead night might seem like a great idea, but it can cause you to fail before you even begin.
-Starting off with a small foundation has led to some of the most successful Trivia nights in the country!
+Starting off with a small foundation has led to some of the most successful Trivia for bars around the country!

 Pick a time that fits your needs but doesn’t alienate the crowd.
 If you have a dinner rush from 6-8, start trivia at 8.
 You’ll catch some diners who want to stay and play and have another round or two or that dessert they’d been eyeing, but you also won’t disturb those guests who want to dine without any distractions.